Reflections on the Rise and Fall of the Ancient Republicks

 Edward Wortley Montagu (1713 –1776) was the son of a wealthy British Ambassador to the Ottoman Empire and of Lady Mary Wortley Montagu.
 He was a student of oriental languages at the University of Leiden, which apparently proved useful during the peace negotiations at Aix-la-Chapelle which concluded the War of the Austrian Succession in 1748.

-David Womersley is Thomas Warton Professor of English Literature at the University of Oxford.
-His most recent book is an edition of Jonathan Swift’s Gulliver’s Travels (CUP, 2012).
+David Womersley is the Thomas Warton Professor of English Literature at the University of Oxford.
+He has published widely on English literature from the early sixteenth to the early nineteenth centuries.
+He is the editor of Jonathan Swift’s Gulliver’s Travels (2012) for Cambridge University Press.

 May 2015 | 6 x 9 | 320 Pages

 Introduction, note on the text, abbreviations, further reading, appendixes, index.